saikatHi6/ConceptDoc/System Design/BloomFilter.md

 1. It helps to reduce time & space complexity to find a key that exists in the system.
 2. Its probabilistic data structure.
 A bloom filter would answer with either "firm no" or "probably yes"
 3. In the bloom filter "False Positive" can be possible but not "False Negative"
-4. We can not remove an item from the bloom filter.
+4. We can not remove an item from the bloom filter. (we can implement with different approaches like create extra bits or 2D array)

 Real Worl Example :
      Many No SQL databases are used to reduce the disk reads for keys that don't exist.
 LSM tree takes more time to find the key in it